 - After memorizing, you still need to practice on it.
 Take out some time before the interview to practice the STAR questions and answers until you get the formula right and perfect your answers.

 - You should then get yourself prepared for the interview.
 Put it all together.
 Do not panic and get your confidence level high.

-With these preparations and procedures set in place, the pressure of answering behavioral questions would be less, and you get more chances of highlighting your skills.
+With these preparations and procedures set in place, the pressure of answering behavioral questions would be less, and you would get more chances to highlight your skills.